SvenTeschke/special_issue_CEN/Major_Code/README.md

 Data/  - here you the simulated data is stored.
 If you download it from Zenodo, you have to store it there.
           If you run the Code of the simulation studies, the data will be stored there automatically

-R_Code/  - Here you find all Code files
+R_Code/  -  Here the complete R Code according to the paper is stored

-R_Code/plots - Here the complete R Code according to the paper is stored
+R_Code/plots - Here the Figures according to the paper are stored

 R_Code/results - Here all intermediat results are stored.
 If you don't want to run all the Code and want to use them you have to download the results.zip file
                   from Zenodo